aplteam/MarkAPL/Docs/MarkAPL.md

 #### width

 This defaults to `900px`.
 You can specify this either as a character vector or a numeric value.
-However, a numeric value always becomes `px` while a character value allows you to specify a different value, for example `80em`.
+However, a numeric value always becomes `px` while a character value allows you to specify not only a value but also a different metric, for example `80em`.

 Notes:

 * This is injected into the screen CSS only.
 The print CSS uses "auto" for this, allowing to take full advantage of the size of the paper.
 * The parameter has an effect only when the CSS is injected.
-Linked CSS must be prepared properly
+Linked CSS must be prepared properly.

 Problems